hashicorp/terraform-website/content/source/docs/enterprise/admin/index.html.md

 ## Accessing the Admin Interface

-Only Private Terraform Enterprise users with the site-admin permission can access the administrative functions.
+Only Terraform Enterprise users with the site-admin permission can access the administrative functions.

-The initial user account for a PTFE instance is the first site admin.
+The initial user account for a Terraform Enterprise instance is the first site admin.
 Site admins can grant admin permissions to other users in the "Users" section of the admin pages.
 See [Promoting a User to Administrator](./resources.html#promoting-a-user-to-administrator) for details.

 To navigate to the site admin section of the UI, click your user icon in the upper right, then click **Site Admin**: